Why is it called the Spanish guitar?

 - The fingerboard is made of the usual rosewood, a wood traditionally used for all its properties.

 The Alhambra 3C guitar is a very beautiful guitar: the cedar of the top reveals the wood grain, which is very uniform, which from our point of view is a precious aesthetic detail.
-Also, the natural color of its wood stands out because it shows all its splendor and its headstock has a great finish.
+Also, the natural colour of its wood stands out because it shows all its splendour and its headstock has a great finish.

-It is a large classical guitar (100-48,5-12 cm.) but with a light weight.
-The scale of its strings is 660 mm with a height of 6mm and beyond what you might think, the experience of Alhambra’s craftsmen has given softness to the touch to this great musical instrument.
+It is a large classical guitar (100-48,5-12 cm.) but lightweight.
+The scale of its strings is 660 mm with a height of 6mm and beyond what you might think, the experience of Alhambra's craftsmen has given softness to the touch of this great musical instrument.

-It is powerful.
-In addition, the acoustics are balanced throughout, possessing deep bass, stable mids and beautiful sparkles that evoke spring.
-The chords are perfectly audible and the phrases are clear.
-But be careful because it is a highly sensitive guitar, your technique has to be refined because otherwise, any unwanted sound will come out.
+It is extremely effective.
+Furthermore, the acoustics are well-balanced throughout, with deep bass, stable mids, and lovely sparkles that evoke spring.
+The chords are clearly audible, as are the phrases.
+However, because it is a highly sensitive guitar, your technique must be refined or else any unwanted sound will come out.

-This guitar leaves behind all the veneer and now has a solid Cedar top, which makes a big difference.
-Cedar is a wood with great acoustics, it is sonorous, has body and volume.
-Coupled with Sapelli wood sides and back, this guitar has a sound like a cannon, it shoots out with vibrations that your ear will appreciate.
+This guitar has no veneer and instead has a solid Cedar top, which makes a big difference.
+Cedar has excellent acoustics, is sonorous, and has body and volume.
+With Sapelli wood sides and back, this guitar has a cannon-like sound, shooting out vibrations that your ear will appreciate.

 In addition, thanks to the Samanguila neck, the sound takes on the characteristic of a concert guitar, due in large part to the size of this instrument.

-The Alhambra 3C classical guitar is a great versatile Spanish guitar.
-We recommend it above all for intermediate guitarists, but also for apprentices and professionals who wish to have a great guitar, with excellent sound that is the fruit of the Alhambra family.
-We advise you to keep the strings in the same series, high or extra high tension to maintain the same quality.
+The Alhambra 3C classical guitar is a superbly versatile Spanish instrument.
+We recommend it above all for intermediate guitarists, but also for apprentices and professionals looking for a great guitar with excellent sound from the Alhambra family.
+To maintain the same quality, we recommend keeping the strings in the same series and at high or extra-high tension.
 Interested?
 Find the best prices for thomann at this link.

-It is a great Spanish guitar with all the mid-range features and excellent value for money.
-Another highlight of this series is that you can find it in various colors, such as black and Vinotinto.
+It's a fantastic Spanish guitar with all of the mid-range features and great value for money.
+Another advantage of this series is that it is available in a variety of colours, including black and Vinotinto.

 The width of your mast may be a problem if you have a traditional master.